 MA Program Internship Guidelines

-The Rationale: The internship is intended as a “capstone” experience that will allow a student to work in an organization and apply some of the skills that have been learned in coursework.
+The internship is intended as a “capstone” experience that will allow a student to work in an organization and apply some of the skills that have been learned in coursework and is expected to be completed in the student's final semester of their degree.
 Public Policy is a practical profession and “learning by doing” is important.
 We also hope that some students may find the internship to be a valuable direct or indirect route to obtaining a full-time position in the field.